getpawprint/slate/source/includes/_payments_v2.md

 - HTTP 400/Bad Request if any of the intake IDs don't exist, or intakes belong to different clients.
 - HTTP 400/Bad Request if `email` is obviously not an email address.
 - HTTP 400/Bad Request if `phone` is obviously not a phone number.
+- HTTP 400/Bad Request if an uploaded file is not in an acceptable format.

 ### HTTP Request
 `POST /partners/charge`